reflex-dev/reflex-web/docs/custom-components/command-reference.md

 `reflex_google_auth` is the top folder for importable code.
 The `reflex_google_auth/__init__.py` imports everything from the `reflex_google_auth/google_auth.py`.
 For the user of the package, the import looks like `from reflex_google_auth import ABC, XYZ`.

-`reflex_google_auth/google_auth.py` is prefilled with code example and instructions from the [wrapping react guide]({wrapping_react.overview.path}).
+`reflex_google_auth/google_auth.py` is prefilled with code example and instructions from the [wrapping react guide]({docs.wrapping_react.overview.path}).

 ### Demo App Folder

 A demo app is generated inside `google_auth_demo` folder with import statements and example usage of the component.
 This is a regular Reflex app.
 Go into this directory and start using any reflex commands for testing.
-The user is encouraged to deploy the demo app, so it can later be included as part of the [Gallery]({gallery.path}).

 ### Help Manual